|C H A P T E R 1|

 The following sections are included in this chapter:

-The Sun Fire X4500 and X4540 servers require mass storage drivers not included with the Windows Server 2003 operating system.
-For Windows Server 2008 (supported with the X4540 only), required drivers are included with the Windows Server 2008 distribution media.
+The Sun Fire X4140, X4240 and X4440 servers require mass storage drivers that are not included with the Windows Server 2003 operating system.
+For Windows Server 2008, required mass storage drivers are included with the Windows Server 2008 distribution media.

 Please note the following important considerations before beginning the Windows Server operating system installation on your Sun Fire server: